Galactic Empire (Star Wars): Agent of the Empire

 Agent of the Empire is a 10-issue comic book series published by Dark Horse Comics from 2011 to 2013.
 It was written by John Ostrander and illustrated by Stephane Roux, and is set three years before the original Star Wars film.
 Two five-issue story arcs follow an Imperial secret agent, and feature characters such as Han Solo, Princess Leia and Boba Fett.
 Both arcs were collected in trade paperback volumes.

 Jedi Prince

 In the Jedi Prince novel series, a group of impostors calling themselves the Prophets of the Dark Side install a three-eyed mutant named Trioculus as Emperor by claiming that he is Palpatine's son, reforming the Empire (as Trioculus's Empire).
-By the end of the series, Palpatine's true son, Triclops, helps the Rebels defeat this new enemy.
+By the end of the series, Palpatine's true son, Triclops, helps the New Republic defeat this new enemy.

 Dark Empire

 In the Dark Empire comic book series, Palpatine is reborn in a clone body and unites most of the scattered remnants of the Empire (forming the Dark Empire), hoping to retake control of the galaxy.
 By the sequel, Empire's End, he is defeated and destroyed once and for all.
+Following the final death of Palpatine, Luke Skywalker, influenced by the force ghost of Obi-Wan Kenobi, starts the New Jedi Order in an ancient temple on Yavin 4, which had undone the Emperor's purge of the Old Jedi Order 28 years earlier at the rise of the Galactic Empire.